My projects, all around

 Research

 I was President of my school’s cybersecurity club (HackademINT) in 2021-2022, and I tried to make people aware of the importance of cybersecurity, and train those want how this attacks work.
-For this, we (me and the awesome members of the club) proposed a formation each Tuesday evening except during student vacations, with a different topic each time, and we publish our formations here.
+For this, we (me and the awesome members of the club) proposed a formation each Tuesday evening except during student vacations, with a different topic each time.

-I also created the first edition of the 404 CTF TODO link, creating cybersecurity challenges for all levels and bringing them to thousands of people.
+I also co-created the first edition of the 404 CTF, creating cybersecurity challenges for all levels and bringing them to thousands of people.

 Open source